Free Foresters on Tour

 The much anticipated FF tour to India in 2022 was the first to the sub-continent, although many FF have played in India over the years.
 The tour commenced in Mumbai, where we played a strong Mumbai CC at the Air India Sports Ground.
 Our next opponents were Bombay Gymkhana, where the first Test match between India and MCC took place in 1933, to play a T20 match under lights before playing Jolly Gymkhana and then setiing off to Jaipur by train.

-In Jaipur we played Jaipur Cricket Academy before a few days to recahrge the batteries at Ranthambore National Park and Agra.
-Our final games were played in New Dheli against Ball Park and Rosahanara, before heading back to UK.
+In Jaipur we played Jaipur Cricket Academy before a few days to recharge the batteries at Ranthambore National Park and Agra.
+Our final games were played in New Delhi against Ball Park and Rosahanara, before heading back to UK.

 Results